Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

-In Eq.~(\ref{eqn_psi1_nstate}), if m = j the quantity $\bra{\psi_{m} }\sum\limits_{ b=1}^{N} e^{i ( \boldsymbol{k}_{in} - \boldsymbol{k})\cdot \boldsymbol{r}_b} \ket{\psi_{j} }$ is the electronic form factor for elastic scattering associated with state $\ket{\psi_{m} }$ of the atom or molecule being studied.
-The matrix elements of the momentum operator $\bra{ \psi_{m} }\sum\limits_{ b=1}^{N} \boldsymbol{P}_b \ket{\psi_{j} }$ can be computed from the corresponding transition dipole matrix elements.
-In this study of Ne\textsuperscript{+}, the electronic form factors for elastic scattering and the transition dipole matrix elements were computed using a previously benchmarked Hartree-Fock-Slater code~\cite{HFS_Phay_2017}.
-The differential equations in Eq.~(\ref{eqn_psi0_nstate}) and Eq.~(\ref{eqn_psi1_nstate}) were then solved simultaneously using a leap-frog scheme developed in Ref.~\cite{NLCPRA_1}.
-The results obtained were verified for a few cases with a different independent propagation scheme that employed a sixth order Runge-Kutta (RK6) method~\cite{numericalrecipes}.
-The scattering probability amplitude obtained is used to calculate the scattering probability, differential cross section and total cross section which are prescribed in the next section (Sec.~\ref{section_dcs}).
+In Eq.~(\ref{eqn_psi1_nstate}), if $m = j$ the quantity $\bra{\psi_{m} }\sum\limits_{ b=1}^{N} e^{i ( \boldsymbol{k}_{in} - \boldsymbol{k})\cdot \boldsymbol{r}_b} \ket{\psi_{j} }$ is the form factor of state $\ket{\psi_{m} }$ of the atom or molecule being studied. $\bra{ \psi_{m} }\sum\limits_{ b=1}^{N} \boldsymbol{P}_b \ket{\psi_{j} }$ can be computed from the corresponding transition dipole matrix elements.
+In this study of Ne\textsuperscript{+}, the form factors for elastic scattering and the transition dipole matrix elements were computed using the Hartree-Fock-Slater electron structure theory~\cite{HFS_Phay_2017}.
+The differential equations in Eq.~(\ref{eqn_psi0_nstate}) and Eq.~(\ref{eqn_psi1_nstate}) were then solved simultaneously using a previously developed leap-frog approach~\cite{NLCPRA_1}.
+The results obtained were verified for a few cases with a sixth order Runge-Kutta (RK6) method~\cite{numericalrecipes}.
+The scattering probability amplitude obtained is used to calculate the scattering probability, differential cross section and total cross section, which are prescribed in the next section (Sec.~\ref{section_dcs}).